0XMohomiester/0XMohomiester.github.io/_posts/2024-12-20-PHP-unserialize-pop-chain.md

 - `__wakeup()`: Called when an object is unserialized.
 - `__toString()`: Called when an object is converted to a string.

-Our goal is to read the flag.
+Our goal is to read the flag and to make this set the value of the getflag to true.
 We cannot directly create a serialized object from the `GetMessage` class because the constructor takes a parameter and checks if its value is equal to "HelloBooooooy".
 If it is, the script will terminate immediately, and the `__destruct()` method will not be called.
 On the other hand, if we change the value from "HelloBooooooy" to "Hello", the constructor will save it in the `receive` property, and the `__destruct()` method will be called.
 However, when it checks the value, the script will terminate again using the `die()` function.
 Both approaches will fail to read the flag.

 I generate this script to create a serialized data for testing:
 ```php